CivicActions/ssp-toolkit/docs/ssp.md

 If the information needed to answer a question is not already included in the website's public-facing documentation, a ticket is created to determine whether the question is sufficiently general in nature to warrant adding the answer to the website's documentation.

 ##### Drupal

 As a popular and well-used and maintained free and open source (FOSS) project, in the event that sought after documentation is not available on Drupal.org, it can usually be found in one of the many forums, mailing lists or StackExchange sites covering Drupal and its many contributed modules.

 #### d

 ##### CivicActions

 All administrator documentation is housed in a protected Git repository.
-User documentation is publicly available..
+User documentation is publicly available.

 ##### Drupal

-The Drupal.org documentation is multi-sourced on github and private repositories.
+The Drupal.org documentation is multi-sourced on Github and private repositories.

 #### e

 ##### CivicActions

-As needed and approved by CivicActions Security, documentation is available to appropriate personnel by granting access to the private Git repository.
+As needed and approved by CivicActions' Security Office, documentation is available to appropriate personnel by granting access to the private Git repository.

 ##### Drupal

 As the Drupal.org documentation is publicly available, there is no need to provide distribution mechanisms.

 ### SA-8: Security Engineering Principles